overlaylink

 "It's a lighthearted segue into a deeper conversation on digital distraction and human nature."

-AC: So how did Look Up! come about?
+AC: So how did that song come about?

 BG:I wrote Look Up! as quickly as it takes to read it.
 It was, at first blush, an impromptu song on the guitar in my friend Amanda's kitchen with our babies on the floor.